Terms and Conditions

 3.14.
 We will not attend callouts if the vessel is on a tidal river.
 However, if the vessel is safely moored and accessible then an RCR engineer can attend if health and safety issues are satisfied.
 (RCR covers the tidal stretch of the River Trent from Newark to Keadby).

 3.16.
-If a member exceeds the number of callouts permitted by their membership level, we will charge £45* for each subsequent callout.
+If a member exceeds the number of callouts or request services outside of that permitted by their membership level, we will charge £45* for each attendance.

 3.17.
 We may charge you and restrict RPC if you call us out to repair the same or a similar fault with the vessel within 12 months of the previous callout, or where advised repairs have not been implemented.